-Currently there are three design builds for Stranahan, Northeast and Blanch Ely High Schools.
+Currently, there are three design builds for Stranahan, Northeast, and Blanch Ely High Schools.
 She said that Stranahan and Northeast were the poster children for the bonds and were the two schools that were used as the reason for needing bond money.
-Plans were once again rejected on March 31, creating a three or four month delay until they can rebid the projects.
+Plans were again rejected on March 31, creating a three or four-month delay until they can rebid the projects.
 This was the third meeting she had attended without awarding a contract creating another construction delay because something was done incorrectly.

-Lynch-Walsh said that she would like to see the district as dedicated to communications on a day-to-day basis as they were when they wanted the parents to vote for the $800 million bond because they were relentless – and effective.
+Lynch-Walsh said that she would like to see the district as dedicated to communications day-to-day as they were when they wanted the parents to vote for the $800 million bond because they were relentless – and effective.

-Another issue is that there are all these parent volunteer advisory groups offering feedback and there is no evidence that this feedback is ever acted upon.
-Typically, she says they don’t offer much change from these forums, and advisory committees unless it was something administration was going to do anyway.
-There should be a timeline involved for the district to respond, and if it’s something that’s feasible, then it should be implemented.
+Another issue is that all these parent volunteer advisory groups offer feedback, and there is no evidence that this feedback is ever acted upon.
+Typically, she says they don’t offer much change from these forums and advisory committees unless the administration was going to do anyway.
+There should be a timeline involved for the district to respond, and if it’s feasible, it should be implemented.

 “How do you expect to keep people motivated when everything they suggest to you is not acted upon.”

-Lynch-Walsh is a 20 year resident of Plantation where she lives with her husband and two children and has been endorsed by the Broward Teacher’s Union, the AFL-CIO and the National Women’s Political Caucus.
-This election is August 30, 2016.
+Lynch-Walsh is a 20 year resident of Plantation, where she lives with her husband and two children and has been endorsed by the Broward Teacher’s Union, the AFL-CIO, and the National Women’s Political Caucus.
+This election is on August 30, 2016.
 She is running for School Board District 5 against Rosalind Osgood.
 Nathalie Lynch-Walsh

 District 5 covers: